polarvector/ATB/Notes.md

     Sending output through its return value.

 #### Remember these above two points
-#### and BTW, local scope is destroyed when execution of a function is complete and global scope destructs when execution of the main program is complete
+#### and BTW, local scope is destroyed when execution of a function is complete and global scope destructs when execution of the main program is complete.
+Meaning each time you access a function, a new local scop is created